-- Level the coach and set the Parking Brake.
-An interlock relay system will then provide power to the slideout control switches. - Release the Slideout Locks-if equipped.
-(See information at the beginning of this section.) - Make sure exterior compartment doors are closed so that they will not interfere with slideout operation. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.
+- Level the coach and set the Parking Brake. - Release the safety travel straps inside the coach (front slideouts only). - Make sure exterior compartment doors are closed so that they will not interfere with slideout operation. - Make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.